HISTORY OF LUCIADAGEN: ST LUCY’S DAY

 In Sweden, December 13 is Luciadagen, St. Lucia’s Day, or in English, St. Lucy’s Day.
 It is the beginning of their holiday season.
 The Lutheran Danes and Norwegians also celebrate this day.

-St. Lucia was a young woman who lived in first century Rome.
+St. Lucia was a young woman who lived in first-century Rome.
 She was a Christian who would not give up her faith to marry an unbeliever.
-She was tortured and killed by order of the Roman magistrate Paschasius, who ordered her to burn a sacrifice to the Emperor Diocletian‘s image.
-As the ultimate torture, her eyes were gouged out but she was miraculously still able to see.
+She was tortured and killed by order of the Roman magistrate Paschasius, who ordered her to burn a sacrifice to Emperor Diocletian‘s image.
+As the ultimate torture, her eyes were gouged out, but she was miraculously still able to see.
 Pictures of her depict her holding her eyes on a golden plate, as she remains the patron saint for the blind.
 Dante consequently mentions Lucia in the Second Canto of his Divine Comedy.

 Stories of her courage were brought to Sweden by missionaries where she became known as the Lucia Bride.
 Old people said the Lucia Bride would go out early in the morning to bring food and drink to the poor.
 She wore white robes and a crown of light.
 Lucy, like the Latin lux, means light.
 Under the old calendar, her day was the shortest of the year.

 The story is acted out in Swedish homes with the oldest daughter playing the Lucia Bride.
 Early in the morning on December 13, she brings her parents a tray of sweet saffron buns and some coffee.
 She wears a white gown and a crown of greens, often made of holly.
 Her sisters and brothers dress in white and follow her.
 The girls carry lit candles, and the boys wear tall, pointed caps and are called “star boys.”